Using Astrometry to Break Degeneracies in Stellar Surface Mapping

 We use Euler angles $R = (\alpha, \beta, \gamma)$ to describe the rotation of the star about an inclined axis.
-Rotations are applied left to right: $\alpha$ first, followed by $\beta$ and $\gamma$.
+Rotations are applied left to right: $\alpha$ first, followed by $\beta$ and $\gamma$ (Figure \ref{fig: rotation}).
 Here $\alpha$ is the sky-plane tilt and assumed to be zero. $\beta \in [0, \pi/2]$ is the inclination of the rotational axis; when $\beta = 0$, the observer faces the equator of the star, when $\beta = \pi/2$ the observer faces the pole.
 The time-dependent spin is $\gamma = \omega t$ with rotation rate $\omega = \frac{2 \pi}{P}$ where $P$ is the rotation period of the star.
 We can represent rotations of the star directly within the spherical harmonic basis.
 Rotations on the sphere in the spherical harmonic basis are described by Wigner D rotations \citep{Sakurai_Napolitano_2020}, transforming the coefficient vector $ \mathbf{s}_l $ for each degree $ l $ as $ \mathbf{s}'_l = D^l(R) \mathbf{s}_l $, where $ D^l(R) $ is the Wigner D-matrix corresponding to rotation $ R $.
 This enables efficient rotation of the coefficient representations without direct rotations of the surfaces.
 The forward model of degree $L$ then describes the first moment $\mu^h(R): h \in \{x, y\}$ of the stellar surface after applying a rotation $R$: